 Use the cycle tableau to represent the linear combination.
 What happens to the tableau when we apply to the linear combination?

-A linear combination involving all the vectors of the four cycles isWritten in a cycle tableau, the combination isBy applying to all the elements of the tableau, we get By considering the length of the various cycle represented in the tableau, we obtain Hence, the tableau becomesor, by pruning the zero column,
+A linear combination involving all the vectors of the four cycles isWritten in a cycle tableau, the combination isBy applying to all the elements of the tableau, we get By considering the length of the various cycles represented in the tableau, we obtain Hence, the tableau becomesor, by pruning the zero column,

 Let be the space of vectors.
 Consider the nilpotent mapping defined by where Find the length of the cycle generated by